keygen-sh/keygen-api/SECURITY.md

 source and commercial products (including but not limited to Keygen CE, Keygen EE, and Keygen Cloud).

+We can only accept vulnerability reports at the above address.

 Please encrypt your message to us using our PGP key.
 The key fingerprint is: